kylegilman/video-embed-thumbnail-generator/readme.txt

 In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
 After you choose a thumbnail it will be registered in the Wordpress Media Library and added to the post's attachments.

 I highly recommend starting with H.264 video and AAC audio in an MP4 container.
-If you're encoding with Apple's Compressor, the "Streaming" setting should be "Fast Start" (NOT Fast Start - Compressed Header).
+If you're encoding with Handbrake, make sure that "Web Optimized" is checked.
+Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).
 I've written up my recommended video encode settings in <a href="http://www.kylegilman.net/2011/02/25/making-mp4-h-264-videos-in-apple-compressor/">a post on my website</a>.

 If you have them installed on your server, the plugin can use FFMPEG or LIBAV to encode videos and make thumbnails.
 By default the plugin looks for FFMPEG in `/usr/local/bin` but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash `/` instead of `C:\`).